icwells/dbIO/README.md

 Returns rows of target columns where column is greater than or equal to key.

 #### DBIO.GetMax(table, column string) int
-Returns maximum number froma  given column.
+Returns maximum number from a given column.

 #### DBIO.GetCount(table string) int
 Returns number of rows from a table.